 You can commission me to create a special piece of jewellery, designed and handcrafted especially for you.
 I am also able to create matching sets for your bridal party.
 These can be 'Bespoke' designs created to your own requirements or one of my existing designs that can be customised for you.

 There are many pieces of jewellery in the Collections pages that are ideal for bridesmaids and make wonderful thank you presents.

-If you would like to see what other people have said about my work, please see 'Testimonials' pages.
+If you would like to see what other people have said about my work, please see the 'Testimonials' pages.

-It is a good idea to store your jewellery separately from each other to prevent small surface scratches from occurring when they rub together and will also prevent them from becoming entangled.
+It is a good idea to store your jewellery separately from each other to prevent small surface scratches from occurring when they rub together and this will also prevent them from becoming entangled.
 If you look after your jewellery it will continue to look beautiful for years to come.
 I provide an anti tarnish care cloth with every order which is ideal for use on sterling silver.
 Silver does tarnish with exposure to the air, but regularly using this care cloth will help prevent this and even when the cloth blackens it still works well.
 Keep it in the plastic holder provided and do not wash it as this will remove its anti-tarnishing properties.
 It can also be used to clean heavily tarnished pieces and instructions for use are also enclosed.

-The cloths are also available for £2.80 on the website 'Polishing Cloth' page.
+Additional cloths are also available for £2.80 on the website 'Polishing Cloth' page.